-GERD treatment innovations have resulted in several procedures that can greatly alleviate symptoms of GERD.
-Each of these procedures uses minimally invasive techniques, providing an easier and faster recovery time.
+GERD treatment innovations have resulted in several procedures that can greatly alleviate GERD symptoms, and provide heartburn relief for our patients.
+Each of these procedures uses minimally invasive techniques, leading to faster and easier recovery.

-The team at the Reflux Center will do a complete evaluation to determine if a GERD procedure is right for you.
+The team at Columbia St. Mary’s Reflux Center will do a complete evaluation to determine if a GERD procedure is right for you.